 A host of dark cloaked figures appeared around them in a series of loud cracks and pops.

 How did they apparate in?
 Harry attempted to apparate out again, picturing the chamber, but remained rooted to the spot.
 There must be some kind of ward.
 Bertha must’ve set it up.

 ‘Ah.’
 Voldemort sighed.
 ‘My family returns.
 My friends.
 My so very loyal followers.’

 ‘It feels just as it did thirteen years ago.’
 Voldemort’s smile twisted into something cold.
 ‘Only then you had not betrayed me, not abandoned me, not forsaken the oaths you swore to stand beside me.’
 He whirled on the nearest Death Eater.
 ‘Lucius, you were content to continue following the old ways, having your fun at the World Cup, but never did you search for me.’
-Riddle ripped the silver skull mask from the face of Malfoy and prowled the circle.
+Voldemort ripped the silver skull mask from Malfoy’s face and prowled the circle.
 ‘Crabbe, Goyle, Nott, all of you have forgotten the words you said when I gave you your marks.
 You are hale, healthy, and enjoying the full comforts of your powers just as you have been for the last decade.’

 ‘Master…’ The stooped figure of Nott quailed.
 ‘Please, master.’

 ‘Silence,’ Voldemort hissed.
 ‘These gaps, these are where those who truly stood with me have their place.
 Those who never renounced me, were never disloyal; those who are in Azkaban and those who are dead.’
-He stalked around the inside of the circle, bare-foot, his robes whispering along the floor.
+He stalked around the inside of the circle, bare-foot, his robes whispering along the ground.
 ‘You have disappointed me, you have all disappointed me gravely…’

 A trembling figure stepped out of the circle and prostrated themselves before Voldemort.
 ‘Please, master,’ he begged.
 ‘Forgive me, forgive all of us, we were afraid.’